How technology can help your business scale up and transform

 Technology Challenges For Businesses

-- The top brass might give into micro-management of the companies processes just because business technology offers them to control.
+- The top brass might give micro-management of the companies processes just because business technology offers them to control.
 In this second scenario, the Top management metamorphoses from decision makers to a sort of moral police that hinders operations more than it helps.

 Another report concludes that 94% of Workplaces Struggle with the apps and software they use